aqilc/alpaca-es6/README.md

 # alpaca-api

-A TypeScript Node.js library for the <https://alpaca.markets> REST API and WebSocket streams.
+A modern rewrite of the official Alpaca JavaScript Library.

 **Table of Contents:**